-Gary Johnson has been involved in the pricing and/or forecasting of half of the new molecular entity launches over the past 5 year.
+Gary Johnson, expert-trainer of the How to Price Better Than Your Competitors for Successful Market Access course and The Pharma Forecasting Course, and his team at Inpharmation have been involved in the pricing and/or forecasting of half of the new molecular entity launches over the past 5 years.
 We asked him what, in his expert opinion, the reasons are for product launch failures.
-In his view, there are six causes:
+In his view, there are six main causes:

 Drugs with a poor clinical profile fail to deliver benefits on primary product attributes such as efficacy, safety, ease of administration, etc. There is not much you can do during launch to compensate for that.
 The solution therefore lies in producing an honest forecast prior to launch.
 Good forecasters know how to make forecasts based on the profile modelling technique.